Seikilos/FAQs/Windows/Readme.md

     00303248  "Foobar"
     ```
 * *The quick and automated way* is using the offset of the stack pointer: `du poi(@esp+4)`.
 Or if this fails `du rbx`. (**Important**: For the new debugger model you need the WinDBG from App Store)
+* If the string is from CLR, execute `!dso` command and look in the stack to see strings used.

 Now you have the string